-The Human Resources and Compensation Committee of the Board of Directors of Bombardier (the "HRCC") is comprised of the following five independent directors:
+The HRCC is comprised of the following five independent directors:

 - Mr. Jean C. Monty (Chairman)

 - Mr. André Bérard

-- Mrs. Martha Finn Brooks
+- Ms. Martha Finn Brooks

 - Mr. Thierry Desmarest

 - Mr. Carlos E. Represas

-None of the HRCC members during the financial year ended December 31, 2011 was an active chief executive officer with a publicly-traded entity.
+None of the HRCC members during the financial year ended December 31, 2012 was an active chief executive officer with a publicly-traded entity.
 The current members each have experience in executive compensation as either (1) a former chief executive officer of a publicly-traded corporation, (2) a senior executive officer who had executive responsibility for very sizeable businesses or (3) a member of a compensation committee of a publicly-traded corporation.

-The Board of Directors of Bombardier believes that the members of the HRCC collectively have the knowledge, experience and background required to fulfill their mandate:
+The Board believes that the members of the HRCC collectively have the knowledge, experience and background required to fulfill their mandate:

 Jean C. Monty - (Chairman) - Mr. Monty is the Chairman of the HRCC since 2003.
 Mr. Monty retired as Chairman of the Board and Chief Executive Officer of Bell Canada Enterprises (BCE Inc.) on April 24, 2002, following a 28-year career.
-Prior to joining BCE Inc., he was Vice Chairman and Chief Executive Officer of Nortel Networks Corporation, He joined Nortel in October 1992 as President and Chief Operating Officer, becoming President and Chief Executive Officer in March 1993.
+Prior to joining BCE Inc., he was Vice Chairman and Chief Executive Officer of Nortel Networks Corporation.
+He joined Nortel in October 1992 as President and Chief Operating Officer, becoming President and Chief Executive Officer in March 1993.
 His executive responsibilities at BCE Inc. and Nortel included, among other functions, actively supervising the human resources department and assessing performance with respect to human resources and executive compensation policies and practices.
 He also acquired experience in numerous fields related to human resources and compensation matters through these responsibilities.
 He began his career at Bell Canada in 1974 and held numerous positions in the BCE group.
 In recognition of his achievements, he was named Canada's Outstanding CEO of the Year for 1997.
-He is a member of the Boards of Directors of Fiera Sceptre Inc., DJM Capital Inc. and Alcatel-Lucent SA.
+He is Vice Chairman of the Board of Directors of Alcatel-Lucent SA and a member of the Boards of Directors of Fiera Capital, DJM Capital and Centria.

 André Bérard - Mr. Bérard has a Fellow's Diploma of the Institute of Canadian Bankers.
 He attended the Special Management Program at Harvard Business School.
 He served as Chairman of the Board of National Bank of Canada from 2002 to 2004, after having assumed the duties of Chairman of the Board and Chief Executive Officer from 1990 to 2002, President and Chief Executive Officer in 1989 and President and Chief Operating Officer from 1986 to 1989, where, among other functions, he actively supervised the human resources department and oversaw performance with respect to human resources and executive compensation policies and practices.
 He also acquired experience in numerous fields related to human resources and compensation matters through his executive responsibilities at National Bank of Canada.
 Between 1958 and 1986, he held various positions of increasing responsibilities at National Bank of Canada.
-He is a member of the human resources committees of BCE Inc., BMTC Group Inc., and Saputo Inc.
+He is a member of the human resources committees of BCE Inc., BMTC Group Inc. and Transforce Inc.